vortrixs/joomla-namespace-checker/README.md

 ### Excluding paths & files

-To exclude a path or a file just pass the `--exclude` option
+Pass the `--exclude` option to exclude directories and files.

 ```
 $ php joomlaNamespaceChecker.phar --exclude=/somepath/,somefile.php,some/other/path/ path/to/your/project